cltc-berkeley/c3ec/markdown/LRO/3-Additional_Cybersecurity_Best_Practices.md

 LROs may take donations via credit cards online.
 There are many legal requirements for processing payment cards, and the general counsel should be an organization's first stop for understanding the specific regulatory expectations applicable to their context.
 In general, organizations should avoid processing payments on their own.
 Many web services make this process easy – including PayPal, Square, and Venmo – by providing plugins or other website add-ons that give visitors a simple way to send donations or other payments to an organization.

-**_Low-risk organization should avoid collecting and storing payment card information.
+**_Low-risk organizations should avoid collecting and storing payment card information.
 Organizations may be required to maintain a record of donations or other transactions, but should always consult legal counsel about the level of detail required. _**